 And if you’re not passionate about what you’re doing, and approaching it with a more mercenary attitude, chances are good that others will find it more difficult to be passionate about it, too, and treat it like a project-of-the-week.
-Emotionally, this can lead to some bitterness.
+Emotionally, this can lead to bitter grumblings where writers are asking some variation on “How do bad books get published?”
 I heard it a lot during the Twilight era.
 “Why did that stupid vampire novel get published, while I have a perfectly good vampire novel and nobody wants it?!” writers would gripe.

 There’s no good answer to that question.
 Maybe the stupid vampire novel was submitted before yours, or the writer had started it before the Twilight epidemic as an original, unlikely idea, and it’s full of that type of passion, whereas the griping writer’s novel was written in haste to make a few quick bucks.
 Who knows.
 But sometimes trend-driven projects take on a competitive edge that wouldn’t otherwise be there, and prove unpleasant to their creators.

 Plus, a lot of the wild successes of publishing have come out of left field, as far as categories are concerned.
 So there’s something to be said for originality influencing the market, not the other way around.

 The Perfect Blend of Writing Trends and Timelessness